Logo

 Does breathwork really help kids?

-Yes—short, playful breathing resets the nervous system, improving attention and emotional control over time.
+Yes.
+Short, playful exercises reset the nervous system and improve attention and emotional control over time.

 Will therapy work if my child is dysregulated?

 Therapy works best after regulation.
-Calm the brain first, then skills and strategies stick.
+Calm the nervous system first, then skills and strategies stick.

 When your child is struggling, time matters.